cloudb2/processus/docs/user-guide.md

 [top](#processus)
 ### Pre and Post Workflow Tasks
-A workflows contain pre and post events that can execute tasks.
+Workflows can contain pre and post events that can execute tasks.
 These tasks are exactly the same as a normal workflow task, except they will be executed before and after the main workflow.
 This can be useful for performing pre workflow checks such as parameter validation and post workflow checks to ensure it completed as expected.

 These tasks MUST have the name ```pre workflow``` and ```post workflow``` for example consider demo18.json